 Every Tuesday evening at 6:15PM – 7:30PM (UK).

-‘Power Flow‘ is a dynamic vinyasa flow inspired class that emphasises elements of mindfulness, meditation and conscious breathing.
+‘Yoga Flow‘ is a vinyasa flow inspired class that emphasises elements of mindfulness, meditation and conscious breathing.
 The class moves through the full spectrum of the sequencing arc, including sun salutations, arm balances, backbends and forward bends.
 This full body yoga class aims for students to really connect to themselves in the present moment, whilst at the same being active in the postures.
 This class epitomises what yoga is all about – the perfect balance between effort and relaxation, striking the right balance between ‘steadiness’ and ‘flow’.

 This class is suitable for all levels with appropriate modifications offered.
 The class will end with ‘pranayama’ (or conscious breathing) and seated meditation, giving students an opportunity to draw inwards.

-‘Power Flow‘ lasts for 75 minutes, setting you up nicely for the evening and the rest of the week ahead.
+‘Yoga Flow‘ lasts for 75 minutes, setting you up nicely for the evening and the rest of the week ahead.
 All are welcome, although some prior experience of yoga is helpful.

 Every Thursday evening at 6:15PM – 7:15PM (UK).